Ophiclinops varius: Geographic distribution

-This is the spot oif a previous sighting found at Point Gilbert, South Australia.
-Source of Photo: Janine Baker.

 Ophiclinops varius can be found in depths ranging from 0 meters to a maximum of 40 meters, yet are most expected at depths from 0 to 10 meters or sometimes reported up to 14 meters.

 Ecology and biology

 Variegated snake-blennies use anguillioform-locomotion, similar to that of eels, and some sharks.
 The propulsive force comes from the body through undulation, where the body moves from side to side like a snake.
 This motion is done through their trunk and tail, form their bodies.
 Their maximum speed has not been measured, yet because of their locomotion, they most likely cannot move at extremely fast speeds for a prolonged time.
 Typically, anguilliform swimming types are slow to moderate moving, with a max speed of about 2 bl/s [body length per second].
 Their rounded caudal fins though can provide a quick limited burst of speed as a last resort, in the case their camouflage fails them.

-This is a typical drawing of the body type of clinidae.
-Pictured above is the aguilloform body type which includes a long body that is suited for slow waters.

 Variegated snake-blennies live in habitats with slow flows of water, protected by seagrass, such as the aforementioned Amphibolis seagrasses.
 These grasses can reduce the wave energy of the surrounding water.
 This most likely provides refuge for the blennies and allowing them to hide among the ridges in the sand or covered amongst the cover of detritus.